In this guide we’ll take a look at what to feed hedgehogs.

-This wild hedgehog food contains a mix of dried fruit, berries, nuts and crunchy nuggets.
+This Wild Things Hedgehog Food contains a mix of dried fruit, berries, nuts and crunchy nuggets.
 It is a little more expensive than the previous product and slightly lower in protein but remains a good quality food at a reasonable price.

 The ingredients are wheat, poultry meat meal, beef meat meal, wheat feed, banana, raisins, peanut nibs, maize, poultry oil, minerals and vitamins.
 The nutritional composition is: protein 22.0%, oil 14.0%, fibre 3.5%, ash 8.0%.

-This wet food comes in a foil tray and so is easy to prepare and clean up.
+This Spike Meaty Feast Hedgehog Food comes in a foil tray and so is easy to prepare and clean up.

-The food contains meat and animal derivatives, fish and fish derivatives, cereals and minerals so provides a balanced diet or can be used in conjunction with dried food as an extra treat.
+The food contains meat and animal derivatives, fish, cereals and minerals so provides a balanced diet or can be used in conjunction with dried food as an extra treat.

-This moist hedgehog food includes nuts, fruits, sunflower hearts and cereals, laced with sweet energy-rich honey.
+This Jacobi Jayne I Love Hedgehogs Food includes nuts, fruits, sunflower hearts and cereals, laced with sweet energy-rich honey.
 Recently, the manufacturers updated the formulation in line with the latest research on hedgehogs’ nutritional requirements.
 The food now contains no sultanas and less honey.
 They have also removed the mealworms, which are high in phosphorous, and bad for hedgehog’s bone health and replaced them with dried calci worms.

 The food comes in a 500-gram stay fresh pouch and a 2kg pouch is also available.

 It took a while for the hedgehogs to try this new food, however, once they did, they gobbled it up.
-It’s a nice compromise between offering dry or wet food and more convenient to use than wet food.
+So when you want to know what to feed a hedgehog, this is a nice compromise between dry and wet food and it’s more convenient to use than wet food.

-This dried food contains poultry meat meal, wheat, wheatfeed, whole maize, rice, poultry oil, brewer’s yeast and whole linseed to provide a good nutritional balance for hedgehogs.
+This Brambles Crunchy Hedgehog Food contains poultry meat meal, wheat, wheatfeed, whole maize, rice, poultry oil, brewer’s yeast and whole linseed to provide a good nutritional balance for hedgehogs.
 It also contains 25% protein which is perfect for building up reserves for over winter.

-These Gardman Hedgehog bites are carefully blended to provide hedgehogs with all their nutritional Requirements.
+This Gardman Hedgehog Dry Food is carefully blended to provide hedgehogs with all their nutritional Requirements.
 The food contains poultry, fish meal, maize, rice and minerals.
 The food is made in the UK and is convenient to use, especially if you only have one or two visitors and don’t want to buy a huge bag of food.

 Hedgehog Food Buying Guide